 214 Stable Road Jekyll Island, GA

-We prefer to visit first thing in the morning and leave early for the benefit of our children.
-It has never been excessively busy in our experience, but we prefer to avoid chaos when we can.
+We prefer to visit the turtle center on Jekyll Island first thing in the morning and leave early for the benefit of our children.
+It has never been jam-packed in our experience, but we like to avoid chaos when we can.

-The only way this could be any better would be if humans weren’t responsible for so many of the turtle injuries.
+The only way this could be any better would be if humans weren’t responsible for many turtle injuries.
 The Georgia Sea Turtle Center is a rare learning experience.
-We don’t often have the opportunity to teach our children about how impactful our choices are on Earth.
+We don’t often have the opportunity to teach our children how impactful our choices are on Earth.

-Teach your children how to do better for our planet while embracing these enduring creatures.
-Our little guy with autism has zero patience for planet destroyers.
+Teach your children to do better for our planet while embracing these enduring creatures.
+Our little children have zero patience for planet destroyers.
+They are inheriting our Earth!

 The current rates are very reasonable and make for a cheap and entertaining afternoon.